mhoehle/hoehleatsu.github.io/_posts/2016-05-22-proofCalculation.md

 speaking **wrong** is just the (mathematical) black-and-white version of the complex phenomena describing a misalignment between what is perceived and what is desired by somebody.
-A more in-depth debate of what's wrong is beyond the scope of this note, but there are situations when a result is agreeably wrong.
-In the simplest case this could be due to erroneous counting of the number of elements forming the denominator of a ratio \\(x/y\\).
-More complicated cases could be the use of a wrong regression model compared to what was described in the methodology section (e.g. use of an extra unintended covariate).
+A more in-depth debate of what's *wrong* is beyond the scope of this note, but certainly there are situations when a result is agreeably wrong, e.g., due to erroneous counting of the number of distinct elements in the denominator set.
+More complicated cases could be the use of a wrong regression model compared to what was described in the methodology section, e.g., use of an extra unintended covariate.
 Even worse are problems in the data-prepossessing step resulting in a wrong data foundation and, hence, invalidating a large part of the results.
-Altogether, a result be wrong in more than at the same time and one error can invalidate several results.
-The \\(M\\) results are just the final output -- what matters is what happens along your **analysis pipeline**.
+Altogether, a result be wrong in more than one way and one error can invalidate several results: the \\(M\\) results are just the final output -- what matters is what happens along your **analysis pipeline**.
 Detecting a wrong result is thus merely a symptom of a flawed pipeline.
-Isolating and fixing the bug causing the error does not necessarily ensure that the number is correct then.
+This also means that fixing the bug causing a number to be wrong does not necessarily ensure that the number is correct afterwards.

 We summarise the above discussion by making the following simplifying abstractions:

 * The number of results which is wrong is a function of the number of errors \\(M\\).
 One error invalidates at least one result, but it can invalidate several jointly and errors can overlap thus invalidating the same number.